 Our Neighborhood Homework House

-This urban immersion provides an opportunity for students to embark on a four-day experiential learning trip in the heart of Los Angeles.
-Participants become acquainted with the social realities of diverse communities in L.A., while developing a biblical understanding of justice, compassion, reconciliation, and stewardship.
+L.A.
+101 is an urban immersion that provides an opportunity for students to embark on a two to four day experiential learning trip in the heart of Los Angeles.
+Participants become acquainted with the social realities of diverse communities in Los Angeles while developing a biblical understanding of justice, compassion, reconciliation, and stewardship.
 Open to students of all backgrounds and interests, L.A.
 101 challenges participants to think critically about issues that affect the disenfranchised while learning about their involvement or contribution to these problems.
 L.A.
 101 endeavors to encourage a more comprehensive understanding of the world around us, and examine the implications of the privilege or disadvantage that social location provides.
-Fall 2014 weekends are October 24–27, and November 7–10 and 21–24.

 As an extension of Little League Baseball in Glendora, Challenger Baseball exists to foster community and family development through an affordable sports leagues for differently-abled children and youth.
 APU students serve as buddies with one youth participant during practices and games.
 Volunteer on Saturdays in spring.

 As a ministry of Church of the Open Door in Glendora, Open Door Basketball and Soccer Leagues exist to foster community and family development through affordable sports leagues for children and youth.
 APU students will coach, referee, and develop relationships with participants in the local community.
 Volunteer for basketball clinics on Saturdays in spring and soccer practice and games on weekdays.